MjKamma/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 File 103-find_loop.c is a function that finds the loop in a linked list.

-File lists.h is the header file containing all the function prototypes used on thisProject.
+File lists.h is the header file containing all the function prototypes used on this Project.